kuroonai/SimMovieMaker/README.md

 2. **Arrange Images**
    - Select an image in the list and use the ↑/↓ buttons to change its position
    - Use **Edit → Select All** to select all images
-   - Use **Edit → Delete Selected** or press **Delete** to remove unwanted images
+   - Use **Edit → Delete Selected** to remove unwanted images

 3. **Preview**
-   - Navigate through images using the ◀◀, ◀, ▶, ▶▶ buttons
+   - Navigate through images using the preview controls at the bottom
    - Click **Preview Video** to generate a temporary preview of your movie

 4. **Adjust Settings**
    - Set the frames per second (FPS) in the Properties panel
    - Select output format (mp4, avi, mov)
    - Choose video codec (H264, MJPG, XVID)
-   - Adjust quality slider for output file size/quality

 5. **Create Video**
    - Click the **Create Video** button